How to Use Money to Buy Happiness

 Sometimes it’s more about not knowing the basics of savings or investing and feeling ignorant or uninformed.

-Or money shame can be rooted in the feeling “I’m not good with money” or “I’m not good with numbers” – a myth that may have started as a result of a label we adopted early in life, that we continue to reinforce in our own minds.
+Or shame can be rooted in the feeling “I’m not good with money” or “I’m not good with numbers” – a myth that may have started as a result of a label we adopted early in life, that we continue to reinforce in our own minds.

-Money and Happiness: Not Place for Shame and Secrecy
+Happiness: No Place for Shame and Secrecy

 Insecurity about money can also lead to mistrust and secrecy – if money is a topic we fear, we may not talk about it, with our partner or family members.